-Composters can be ordered from the Conservation District Office on-line through the Products page or you can call the office (734-761-6721 ext.
-5) to check availability and have us hold a composter for you.
-Price: $135.00 plus tax.
+Composters can be ordered from the Conservation District Office online through or you can call the District Manager (734-.718.5506) to check availability and have us hold a composter for you.
+Price: $140.00 plus tax.

 Products arrive in 2-3 weeks if not in stock.
 Pick-up will be at the District Office unless notified otherwise.